-§ 4.
-The Archimedean Theory - Formulated Without Reference to a Specific Model $\mathbb{C}$ .
+4. Archimedean Theory -Avoiding Specific Reference Model \mathbb{C} .

-In this section, we introduce a notion of Aut-holomorphic space to avoid a specific fixed local referred model of $\mathbb{C}$ (i.e., "the $\mathbb{C}$ ") for the formulation of holomorphicity, i.e., "model-implicit" approach.
-Then we study an Archimedean analogue monoanabelian reconstruction algorithms of Section 3, including elliptic cuspidalisation, and an Archimedean analogue of Kummer theory.
+In this section, we introduce a notion of Aut-holomorphic space to avoid a specific fixed local referred model of \mathbb{C} (i.e., "the \mathbb{C} ") for the formulation of holomorphicity, i.e., "model-implicit" approach.
+Then, we study an Archimedean analogue mono-anabelian reconstructions of Section 3, including elliptic cuspidalisation, and an Archimedean analogue of Kummer theory.

-§4.1.
+4.1.
 Aut-Holomorphic Spaces.